kmatarese/glide/README.md

 pipelines to branch the output in parallel, such as if writing to several databases in parallel as a final step.

-> **Note:** combining the approaches may not work and has not been tested.

-> **Also Note:** standard limitations apply regarding what types of data can be serialized and passed to a parallel process.
+> **Note:** Combining the approaches may not work and has not been tested.
+Standard limitations apply regarding what types of data can be serialized and passed to a parallel process.

 ### Runtime Context Generation